 Our full list of Festival authors and speakers will go live mid-March, but to make the wait a bit less daunting, here’s one author you won’t want to miss in April.
 We’ve all experienced the messiness that is a constant byproduct of life.
 But have you ever thought about it and appreciated what it means? […]

 Our full list of Festival authors and speakers will go live mid-March, but to make the wait a bit less daunting, here’s one author you won’t want to miss in April.
 Kenyan-born Ngũgĩ wa Thiong’o was dubbed by The Washington Post as “the writer the world needs right now.”
 Before coming to the United States, […]

 Former border patrol agent and 2018 Festival speaker Francisco Cantú’s new book came out earlier this month, and it is already making waves.
 In “The Line Becomes a River: Dispatches from the Border,” Cantú shares his unique and dynamic experiences while keeping in focus the larger issue at the heart of the story.
 The book […]

 Bay Area Book Festival

-Over the weekend of April 28th and 29th, 2018, the fourth annual Bay Area Book Festival filled downtown Berkeley with a literary extravaganza that offered pleasure to anyone who has ever loved a book.
+Over the weekend of May 4th and 5th, 2019, the fifth annual Bay Area Book Festival will fill downtown Berkeley with a literary extravaganza that offers pleasure to anyone who has ever loved a book.

 Whether you’re a fan of science fiction or history, of fiction or memoir, of poetry or food writing, of children’s literature or science, come experience one of the best book festivals on the planet!
-The 2019 Festival will be May 4th and 5th.
 Mark your calendar!